ton-community/ton-docs/docs/v3/documentation/tvm/tvm-exit-codes.md

 ## Compute phase {#compute}

-[TVM][tvm] initialization and all computations occur in the [compute phase][c].
-If the compute phase fails (the resulting exit code isn't 0 or 1), the transaction skips the [action phase](#action) and goes to the bounce phase.
-In it, the bounce message is formed for the transactions initiated by the inbound message.
+The [TVM][tvm] initialization and all computations occur during the [compute phase][c].
+If this phase fails (resulting in an exit code other than 0 or 1), the transaction skips the [action phase](#action) and proceeds to generate bounce messages for transactions initiated by inbound messages.

 ## Action phase {#action}